-David Goldblatt (29 November 1930 – 25 June 2018) was a South African photographer noted for his portrayal of South Africa during the period of apartheid and more recently that country's landscapes.
-What differentiates David Goldblatt's body of work from other anti-apartheid artists is that his lens does not focus primarily on the violence that took place during the apartheid era.
-He described himself as a “self-appointed observer and critic of the society into which I was born.”
-His forms of protest remain ambiguous to the public eye that traditional documentary photographs do not.
-For example,"'my dispassion was an attitude in which I tried to avoid easy judgments’, he affirmed.
-‘This resulted in a photography that appeared to be disengaged and apolitical, but which was in fact the opposite.'"
-He had numerous publications to his name.
+David Goldblatt HonFRPS (29 November 1930 – 25 June 2018) was a South African photographer noted for his portrayal of South Africa during the period of apartheid.
+After apartheid had ended he concentrated more on the country's landscapes.
+What differentiates Goldblatt's body of work from those of other anti-apartheid artists is that he photographed issues that went beyond the violent events of apartheid and reflected the conditions that led up to them.
+His forms of protest have a subtlety that traditional documentary photographs may lack: "[M]y dispassion was an attitude in which I tried to avoid easy judgments. . . .
+This resulted in a photography that appeared to be disengaged and apolitical, but which was in fact the opposite."
+He has numerous publications to his name.